lucagiacomelli/noolp/README.md

-# TopicModelling
+# Noolp
-This repo show how to extract topics from a text using LDA Models in Python. \
-We also face the Document similarity problems, central Natural Language Processing tasks.
+Natural Language Processing library.

 ## Dependencies
 Here the libraries used this project: